cardano-foundation/CIPs/CIP-0036/README.md

 ---

-# New Plutus built-in: serialiseBuiltinData
+# New Plutus built-in serialiseBuiltinData

 ## Abstract

 This document describes the addition of a new Plutus builtin for serialising `BuiltinData` to `BuiltinByteString`.